 Whether helping a Fortune 500 company overcome a reputational crisis that spread across the front pages of newspapers in Mexico, developing political strategies for presidential candidates across Latin America, or building a coalition of third party groups to bolster one of the life insurance industry’s main retirement products, Juan Cortiñas is a trusted communications advisor to governments, corporations and political leaders.

 Juan’s expansive international portfolio includes work in all major Latin American countries advising political leaders and corporations.
-He has worked with some of the leading political leaders in Latin America such as Mexican President Enrique Peña Nieto, Argentine Congressman Sergio Massa and the Venezuelan opposition, helping with political communications, campaign strategy and developing digital-based campaigns.
+He has worked with some of the leading political leaders in Latin America such as former Colombian President Juan Manuel Santos, Argentine Congressman Sergio Massa and the Venezuelan opposition, helping with political communications, campaign strategy and developing digital-based campaigns.
 He has also advised various electoral campaigns in Africa.

 For Hunt Oil, he managed communications in the US and Peru with regards to the Peru LNG project, the largest infrastructure project in that country, helping the sponsors secure important financing from multilateral institutions.
 He advised leading cosmetics company MAC to overcome a growing public relations imbroglio in Mexico after the company’s names for a new cosmetics line offended a large part of the Mexican public.
 He has also counseled some of the largest companies in Latin America and helped managed communications in Washington for various countries including Mexico, Cyprus, Kenya and Egypt promoting their strategic importance to the United States and educating key audiences and influencers about reforms to modernize their political structures and economies.